Overview

 To assist your health care professional in finding out if an autoimmune disorder is causing your symptoms,

 - Learn about the health situation in your family history.
-What health problems did your aunts, grandparent, uncles, and cousins have?
+What health problems did your aunts, grandparents, uncles, and cousins have?
 Note down what you learn and explain it to your doctor.

 - Share the details with your healthcare provider.